TomGreenwood10/covid-19_simulator/README.md

 ## How to use
 1. Import the simulation module.
-1. Run the simulation with the `simulation.run()` which will return the country in it's final state, a pandas dataframe with simulation infection information and if `return_gif_frames` is set to True then also frames (matplotlib plots) that can be saved as a git with the gif package (`pip install gif`).
+1. Run the simulation with the `simulation.run()` which will return the country in it's final state, a pandas dataframe with simulation infection information and if `return_gif_frames=True` then also frames (matplotlib plots) that can be saved as a gif with the gif package (`pip install gif`).